 Steven Kopp, Principal

-New considerations need to be made for these warehouses and distribution centers when they are close to where people live.
-We’re being asked to design locations that reduce pollution, noise and traffic.
-By screening in locations, using acoustic walls and landscape solutions, we can shield residents who live nearby.
-For example, we’re currently working on a UPS project to accommodate for natural gas in all their vehicles with a move to electric in the future to reduce pollution near people’s homes.
+New considerations need to be made for warehouses and distribution centers when they are close to where people live.
+In many instances, we are not only working with our clients but their neighbors and asked to be thoughtful related to design and innovations that can minimize pollution, noise and traffic.
+By using creative screening, acoustic walls, and landscape solutions, we can shield residents who live nearby from a facility’s operations.
+For example, we’re currently working on a 1 million square foot project that combines all of these strategies into one successful design.
+Designing to accommodate your clients’ future goals is also critical to success, in this particular case providing infrastructure for natural gas vehicles while also planning for electric vehicles in the future.

 Scott Catallo, Principal

 Many of these new facilities are being built in the “urban edge” – the area between high-density housing and suburban neighborhoods.
 Designing these facilities to blend into the surrounding environment is a break from the traditional idea of pre-built warehouses hidden near the highway.
 Today, we are taking great care to present designs that are scaled to the surrounding community and that take on characteristics of the neighborhood.